tina-rai/weather-app/README.md

 ---

 ## API

-This project uses the **OpenWeatherMap API**.
+This project uses the OpenWeatherMap API.

-Create a free account and generate your own API key.
+1. Create a free account at https://openweathermap.org/
+2. Generate an API key.
+3. Open `js/api.js`.

-Replace
+4. Replace

 ```javascript
 const API_KEY = "YOUR_API_KEY";
 ```

-with your own key.
+with your own API key.

----

 ##  What I Learned